 And all Iroh ever asks for in return?
 A hug and a nice, hot cup of jasmine tea.

-These guys didn’t make Top 5, but they also deserved to be recognized!
+These guys didn’t make Top 5, but they also deserve to be recognized!
 Our honorable mentions are:

 - Trevor Bruttenholm (Hellboy)